When containers fall overboard

 Read our Seafreight Insights to find out about the latest developments in the global sea cargo industry.
 Get an update on trade and rate developments as well as flexible solutions offered by cargo-partner to deal with the current challenges.

-A significant increase in fleet capacity is expected in the coming years.
-Current order books represent close to 30% of the world’s existing fleet, and analyst forecasts expect a year-on-year fleet growth of 7% in 2023 and 2024.
+Fleet capacity is expected to increase significantly in the coming years and the global ship orderbook remains at a high level.
+Current order books represent close to 30% of the world’s existing fleet, and analysts are forecasting a year-on-year fleet growth of 7% in 2023 and 2024.

-Another significant development came from the top two leading container shipping lines – MSC and Maersk have announced that their 2M alliance will end in early 2025.
-In addition, MSC became the world’s biggest carrier in 2022.
+Another significant development comes from the top two leading container shipping lines – MSC and Maersk have announced that their 2M alliance will end in early 2025.
+In addition, MSC became the world’s biggest carrier.
+In the first half of 2023, MSC has outperformed all other TOP 10 carrier by increasing its nominal fleet capacity by 12.

-Considering the three largest global alliances (2M, Ocean Alliance and THE Alliance), the world’s top nine carriers control 83% of global capacity.
-Future developments in the shipping industry are sure to remain interesting.
+Considering the three biggest global alliances (2M, Ocean Alliance and THE Alliance) and the fact that the world’s top nine carriers control 83% of global capacity, future developments in the shipping industry are sure to remain interesting.

 The shipping industry will remain volatile and uncertainties will continue to plague the market.